'Garden White' Caladium - a University of Florida Cultivar for Sunny Landscapes and Large Containers

 Jumbo tubers are multi-segmented, bearing three to four dominant buds.
 Tuber surfaces are brown with the cortical area yellow-orange.

-Leaves of 'Garden White' are relatively large compared to many other cultivars.
+Leaves of 'Garden White' are relatively large compared to many other varieties.
 The largest leaves on plants grown in a 25% shaded greenhouse produced from an intact, number-one tuber in a 5-inch pot averaged 13 inches long and 6-7 inches wide 7 weeks after planting.
 When grown from 1-inch tuber propagules in ground beds under full sun, leaves measured approximately 4 months after planting averaged 13 inches long and 7 inches wide.
 'Garden White' plants grown for about 4 months in full sun in ground beds had an average height of 26 inches.

 Tuber Production